Bavaria

 The link between the original and its humanized equivalent reveals two different possibilities of being, which are completely opposed in meaning but still belong to each other.
 They coexist and illustrate the idea of parallel universes.

-Alicja Kwade, born 1979 in Katowice, Poland, lives and works in Berlin.
+Alicja Kwade, born in 1979 in Katowice, Poland, lives and works in Berlin.

 Location